-After a 20-year absence, Canon appears to be dusting off its love-it-or-hate-it Eye Controlled Focus system – a technology that skipped the digital age entirely, as it hasn't been used in any DSLR or mirrorless cameras.
+ORIGINAL STORY: After a 20-year absence, Canon has dusted off its love-it-or-hate-it Eye Controlled Focus system – a technology that skipped the digital age entirely, as it hasn't been used in any DSLR or mirrorless cameras.

 • Read more: Best Canon cameras

-The last time we saw Eye Controlled Focus was in the Canon EOS-3, which boasted 45 AF points (a dramatic uptick from the 5 AF points of the Canon EOS-5 / A2e and the 7 AF points of the Canon EOS 30 / Elan 7e).
-It was never made clear why the tech didn't translate to the digital era, though some suggested that the sheer number of AF points could be the issue (and something like the Canon EOS R5 has a staggering 5,940 AF positions).
+The last time we saw Eye Controlled Focus was in the Canon EOS-3 – the forebear of the R3, which never made it to the DSLR era (where it would have been called the Canon EOS 3D).
+The EOS-3 boasted 45 AF points (a dramatic uptick from the 5 AF points of the Canon EOS-5 / A2e and the 7 AF points of the Canon EOS 30 / Elan 7e).
+It was never made clear why the tech didn't translate to the digital SLR era, though some suggested that the sheer number of AF points was the issue.

 "The line-of-sight direction is detected by a predetermined algorithm, which will be described later, from the positional relationship between the eyeball imaged on the eyeball image sensor and the corneal reflection of the light sources".

-Now the technology has been revisited, with a fresh patent unearthed by Northlight Images.
-Subject detection is now part of the equation (so the aforementioned algorithm might even incorporate Canon's Deep Learning AF) and also it can also recognize the user's iris and store past behaviors.
-It describes the process thus:
+The technology was again revisited in February 2021, with a fresh patent unearthed by Northlight Images that is the most current info we have on the updated Eye Control Function seen in the EOS R3.
+Subject detection is now part of the equation, so the aforementioned algorithm might even incorporate Canon's Deep Learning AF seen in the Canon EOS R5, Canon EOS R6 and Canon EOS-1D X Mark III.
+And it can also recognize the user's iris and store past behaviors, with the process described as follows: